Leleat/Tiling-Assistant/GUIDE.md

 ### Hidden Settings

-This is a 'hidden' (more specificly: nameless) tab under `Help`.
-It contains minor (i. e. things I don't expect the general user to ever need), debugging, advanced and experimental settings.
+This is a 'hidden settings' page.
+It contains minor, debugging, advanced and experimental settings.
+You can access it by clicking an invisible (icon-less) button in the titlebar.

 ![](media/Guide_HiddenSettings.png)